AyaaBe95/readings/readings401/class03.md

 # Maps, primitives, File I/O

 ## primitives
 - the most basic data types available within the Java language
-  -  it lives inside the stack(faster to access)
+- it is faster to access
 - Wrapper classes provide a way to use primitive data types
-  - It lives inside the heap(slower than primitives)
+- It is slower than primitives
 -  ![scanner](https://static.javatpoint.com/images/java-data-types.png)